 - When you fill a jar with tomatoes, put it on the elevated rack in the canner.

-- When the rack is full or you run out of tomatoes, gently lower the rack into the water.
+- When the rack is full or you run out of tomatoes, gently lower it into the water.

 - Lower one jar at a time into the boiling water if you are using a stockpot.